MarcManiez/Intro-to-networking/parsing_an_ethernet_frame/instructions.md

 The aim of this exercise is to learn how to read header documentation for networking protocols, and to learn how to handle binary data.
 To this end, use the [sandbox](./sandbox.rb) to read the [binary file](./ethernet_frame.bin) containing a simple ethernet frame and complete the class methods on the [`EthernetFrame` class](./ethernet_frame.rb).

-There are plenty of resources describing the header of an internet frame.
+There are plenty of resources describing the header of an ethernet frame.
 [Wikipedia](https://en.wikipedia.org/wiki/Ethernet_frame) is just one of them.

 Run `ruby test.rb` to test, but avoid looking into the file if you don't want to be spoiled.